SoucupB/Onthology-Semantic/README.md

 Welcome to the racer code coloring extension test.
 This repository contain a short demo for a code coloring extension dedicated to racer onthology coders.
-Besides code coloring extension it also comes with a semantic checker to check if the predefined functions have the corect number of parameters (and other correction checks as well).
+Besides code coloring feature it also comes with a semantic checker to check if the predefined functions have the corect number of parameters (and other correction checks as well).